-There are many proven benefits to icing your head and neck to promote healing, manage pain, and aid in recovery.
+There are many proven benefits to icing your head and neck to manage pain and aid in recovery.
 You can read more specific details about studies in the areas of selective brain cooling and neck cooling on our research pages.

 A Summary of What We Know Today About Icing Your Head:

 - Core and brain temperature are naturally elevated after exertion or injury and normalizing that temperature is an important aspect of recovery.
 External cooling applied to the head and neck can be effective at lowering brain temperature by small amounts and these reductions in temperature may have a positive impact on healing.

 - Using ice on your head and neck to reduce migraine pain has been a commonly accepted practice for decades and many people respond very well to cold therapy for migraines and other headache disorders.

 - There is no proven cure yet for mild traumatic brain injuries (concussions).
 People who suffer an injury have to “wait it out” and gradually return to their normal life as their symptoms subside.
 Management of these symptoms (such as headache and disrupted sleep patterns) helps to promote a positive outlook on recovery and general mental state.